alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-medical-devices.markdown

 * general devices like a stethoscope or prescription glasses
 * specialist devices including implantable devices and devices used to test samples like calibrators

-[Question to SME: Are these appropriate examples, what is the common case here?]

 $CTA

 Check the import rules of the country you’re exporting to.
 Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).